 SimpleKPI is a great starting point for businesses that want to start tracking vital metrics with KPI tools.
 As the name would suggest, the software is designed to be incredibly simple and easy to use.

 Don’t mistake that simplicity for lack of power, though.
-SimpleKPI is capable of tracking a wide range of metrics including financial metrics, marketing metrics, operational metrics, and service metrics.
+SimpleKPI can track a wide range of metrics, including financial, marketing, operational, and service metrics.

-SimpleKPI integrates with a number of popular software packages and offers 24/7 support to its customers.
-Like Geckoboard, SimpleKPI also features a full-screen option for you to display KPIs to your teams in real-time.
+SimpleKPI integrates with several popular software packages and offers 24/7 support to its customers.
+Like Geckoboard, SimpleKPI also features a full-screen option to display KPIs to your teams in real-time.

 5. Asana